jimbojsb/adore/README.md

 #### Background
 Action-Domain-Responder is an "improvement" on the traditional idea of MVC as it relates to web applications.
-Paul Jones defines it in detail in this paper.
+Paul Jones defines it in detail here: [Action-Domain-Responder](https://github.com/pmjones/adr).
 The paper defines patterns and separation of concerns, but does not provide any concrete implementation details, and specifically addresses a lack of "glue" for the various concepts.
 Adore attempts to be that glue, providing routing, dispatching, and response handling.
 Additionally, Adore provides a way to wire together the action and response components.
-Furthermore, Adore subscribes to the Ed Finkler's Micro-PHP Manifesto.
-Adore is provided in it's entirety as one PHP file containing one class and two traits.
+Adore is provided in it's entirety
+    as one PHP file containing one class and two traits.

 #### Dependencies
 In an attempt to not reinvent the wheel, Adore relies on ```Aura\Web``` and ```Aura\Router``` rather than providing a